CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 Let's first look at what problem needs to be solved, then describe the context it needs to be solved in, and finally look at a short check-list that can assist one towards good solutions.

-## Performing _Due Diligence_ while depending on volunteers
+## Performing _due diligence_ work involving volunteers?

-FIXME: When ensuring your technology bedrock is secure and well-maintained, we are expected to conduct ourselves with reasonable _Due Care_ and prepare for this with _Due Diligence_.
+When and serious incident happens or a critical vulnerability is discovered, we are expected to conduct ourselves with reasonable _Due Care_ – and before the emergency develops, to have prepared for this with _Due Diligence_.

 _Due Care_ is about _what actions a reasonable person is expected to do_ (e.g. in case of an emergency), and _Due Diligence_ is about _what preparations need to happen for this reasonable person to succeed_.
 When an integrator or manufacturer prepares to act with _Due Care_, they may do any number of the following actions:

+* Ensure the software under their own control lives up their expectations.
+If one doesn't have order in one's own house, one shouldn't assume
-* Take a hard look at what open source communities they depend on, and keep track of this information in their SBOMs.
+* Take a hard look at what open source communities you depend on, and keep track of this information in their SBOMs.
 * Perform a risk assessment of these, to determine which ones require attention first.
 * With the assessment in hand, have another reading of this article, and with that in mind take the next steps to address or mitigate the issues you have identified – this is your _Due Diligence_.